elliesch/flipnslide/README.md

 ## Attribution

-If you make use of this code, please cite the companion conference paper from *ML4RS @ ICLR 2024* that initially presented this strategy for Earth-observing remote sensing data:
+If you make use of this code, please cite the companion conference paper from *ML4RS @ ICLR 2024* that initially presents the algorithmic methods behind this implementation:

     @inproceedings{flipnslide,
       author       = {Ellianna Abrahams and